Helloriya07/myportfolio/README.md

 # Personal Portfolio Website
 This is my personal portfolio website built using HTML, CSS, and JavaScript.
 It showcases my skills, projects, and contact details in an interactive and responsive layout.
 The goal of this project is to create a digital presence and display my work to potential clients, employers, or collaborators.

-📌 Features
+# Features

-✨ Clean and modern UI/UX
+*Clean and modern UI/UX

-📱 Fully responsive across devices
+ *Fully responsive across devices

-🎯 Interactive elements and smooth transitions
+* Interactive elements and smooth transitions

-🧠 Sectioned structure: About, Skills, Projects, Contact
+*Sectioned structure: About, Skills, Projects, Contact

-🕶️ Scroll animations and dynamic highlights
+*Scroll animations and dynamic highlights